Middle school (grades 6-8) · Diamond, MO

 What is the racial and ethnic makeup of Diamond Middle?

-The largest demographic group at Diamond Middle is White at 87.7%.
-The school serves a diverse student body in DIAMOND, MO.
+The largest demographic group at Diamond Middle is White at 87.7% of enrollment, in Diamond, MO.

 What is the Resource Investment Index for Diamond Middle?

-Diamond Middle has a Resource Investment Index of 44/100 (D) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Diamond Middle has a Resource Investment Index of 40/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page